ppetrid/yawd-elfinder/docs/localization.rst

 yawd-elfinder automatically detects the current locale using `Django's internationalization mechanism <https://docs.djangoproject.com/en/dev/topics/i18n/>`_.
-If a translation file is found, then it loads the file and displays elfinder in the current language.
+If an elfinder translation file is found, then it loads the file and displays elfinder in the current language.

 For a list of the available languages see :ref:`setting-ELFINDER_LANGUAGES`.